 I remember feeling very happy the first day I walked the entire street alone to Albert Hein, the supermarket, and got my groceries.
 It was my second day in Amsterdam, and I had managed to walk a few hundred meters along my new street, buy shampoo, yoghurt and cereal without speaking the local language, and at cheaper prices than in Portugal.
 I felt victorious.

-I recall looking at the old Badhuis, in Javaplein, and feeling slightly puzzled.
+I recall looking at the old Badhuis, at the Javaplein, and feeling slightly puzzled.
 The place looked creative and wonderful – a little bit exotic even, but in a modern way – and it was quite a contrast to the rest of the Molukkenstraat.
 It resembled a bar, or cafe, or restaurant.
 I learned soon afterwards that in Amsterdam, most of the times, the three coexist perfectly in one same place.
 People sitting at their large terrace seemed relaxed and satisfied while wrapped up in their super winter scarves, holding their glasses of wine stylishly.
 I wondered how they wouldn’t freeze outside.
 And I secretly desired to be at that same place, in that same fashion, transpiring that bourgeois tranquility just as they did.
 But for now, I just had to find my way around.
 And a job, for that matter.